HPSCTerrSys/eCLM/docs/tutorials/building_eCLM/README.md

 ## Installation

-This section shows you how to install eCLM on your local machine.
-If you are a user in [IBG-3] and wish to run eCLM on JSC supercomputers, please check out the [eCLM-JSC] repo.
+This section shows you how to build eCLM.

 ### Minimum system requirements